knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 <figure>
   <img src="./figures/school-locker-organized.jpg" title="Organized Locker" style="width: 30%">
-  <figcaption>An organized locker.</figcaption>
+  <figcaption>A neat locker with clearly labeled folders.</figcaption>
 </figure>

 Continuing from this "more organized version of you", you sit down at your desk, and open the folder.
 Inside this "Physics" folder, you have two more folders, two notebooks, a couple of blank sheets of papers (in case there's a pop-quiz or you just want to jot something down) and the Physics book which your teacher follows.
-The "subfolders" are labeled "Quizzes" and "Homework", and they have notebooks and separate papers inside of them too.
+The subfolders are labeled "Quizzes" and "Homework", and they have notebooks and papers inside of them too.

 <figure>
   <img src="./figures/folders.jpg" title="Physics Folder" style="width: 90%">
-  <figcaption>A look inside the Physics folder.</figcaption>
+  <figcaption>Inside the Physics folder: blank sheets,  notebooks, a textbook, and folder labeled "Quizzes" and "Homework".</figcaption>
 </figure>

 Something to realize is that there is no "right" and definitive way to organize your files.
 You may be organized with your method, and maybe your classmate is also organized, but he has his Physics folder insider of a larger folder called "Science", which contains both "Physics" and "Chemistry" folders, and he holds his blank sheets of paper inside a "Quizzes" folder.